 Choosing a Plan

 Firstly, there are fees for service plans.
 These plans are a basic form of insurance and what some refer to as “traditional”.
 This is where the healthcare provider will pay the doctor or hospital, or you will be reimbursed after making a claim.
 This type is popular for people with no chronic illnesses or those that aren’t frequently going to the doctor.
 Generally, it tends to be more expensive.
-On the other hand, there is a PPO (preferred provider plan) which involves the insurance company partnering with the medical care providers.
-This is recommended, as you will pay less and are a part of a medical care network where you insurance is accepted.
+On the other hand, there is a PPO (preferred provider plan) that involves the insurance company partnering with the medical care providers.
+This is recommended, as you will pay less and are a part of a medical care network where your insurance is accepted.

-Lastly, there is the HMO option, which stands for health maintenance organization.
+Lastly, there is the HMO option, which stands for health maintenance organizations.
 Unlike a PPO, you are given a select list of providers you are able to go to.
 It will lower costs but can be inconvenient.
 A lot goes into making the choice.
 Evaluate your healthcare needs and determine what you value in a medical provider.
-Consult your company’s benefit specialist or seek advice from an insurance agent if you are really unsure.
+Consult your company’s benefits specialist or seek advice from an insurance agent if you are really unsure.

-In conclusion, there are several options to choose from and rather than being overwhelmed by options, view it as an opportunity.
+In conclusion, there are several options to choose from, and rather than being overwhelmed by options, view it as an opportunity.
 It is an opportunity to take control of your healthcare and customize it to your specific needs.
 Make sure to use Insuravita to help you compare your options and learn about the road to healthcare.
 If you have questions about healthcare, we have additional articles about Health Insurance FAQs and open enrollment.
 Be on the lookout!